graphcore-research/bess-kge/README.md

 ## Features and limitations

 Shallow KGE models are typically memory-bound, as little compute needs to be performed to score (h,r,t) triples once the embeddings of entities and relation types used in the batch have been retrieved.
-BESS (Balanced Entity Sampling and Sharing) is a KGE distribution framework designed to maximize bandwith for gathering the embeddings, by
+BESS (Balanced Entity Sampling and Sharing) is a KGE distribution framework designed to maximize bandwith for gathering embeddings, by
 * storing them in fast-access IPU on-chip memory;
-* minimizing communication time for sharing embeddings between workers, leveraging balanced collective operators over high-bandwith IPU-IPU links.
+* minimizing communication time for sharing embeddings between workers, leveraging balanced collective operators over high-bandwidth IPU-links.

 This allows BESS-KGE to achieve high throughput for both training and inference.